 The Cape Cod Commission periodically surveys the second homeowner population on Cape Cod to understand how second homes are used, how they might be used in the future, and how second homeowners participate in the local economy.
-Second homeowner surveys were conducted by the Cape Cod Commission and University of Massachusetts Donahue Institute (UMDI) in 2008, 2017, and 2021.
-Additionally in 2021, the Cape Cod Commission contracted with UMDI and the Center for Public Opinion at UMass Lowell to conduct a survey of new homeowners—people who had purchased a home in the region between April 2020 and mid-May 2021—to better understand the way the pandemic was influencing home purchases in the region.
-These surveys provide important baseline information for the changes and activity in the region during the pandemic and will be useful in understanding which trends persist and which were short-lived as work and living patterns stabilize in the wake of the pandemic.
+Second homeowner surveys were conducted by the Cape Cod Commission and the University of Massachusetts Donahue Institute (UMDI) in 2008, 2017, and 2021.
+Additionally, in 2021, the Cape Cod Commission contracted with UMDI and the Center for Public Opinion at UMass Lowell to conduct a survey of new homeowners, “people who had purchased a home in the region between April 2020 and mid-May 2021,” to better understand the way the pandemic was influencing home purchases in the region.
+These surveys provide important baseline information for the changes and activity in the region during the pandemic.
+They will be useful in understanding which trends persist and which were short-lived as work and living patterns stabilize in the wake of the pandemic.

 2021 Second Homeowner Survey